 Step 6: Prepare Evacuation Documents for Your Pet

 Don’t even think of evacuating with your pets if you don’t have their documents with you!
-During Hurricane Katrina, a lot of pet owners had their pets euthanized because they couldn’t prove that the pets were up-to-date on vaccines.
+During Hurricane Katrina, many pet owners had their pets euthanized because they couldn’t prove that the pets were up-to-date on vaccines.

 *We humans also need to keep our documents ready for evacuation.
 Here are what documents you need ready for emergency evacuation.

 For pets, put the following documents in a waterproof binder.
 (Amazon link) Keep them with your bug out bag.